Verga1/Meeting-Manage/README.md

     3. As the app owner, I want to sell other apps to users.
         -   The footer contains a link which can be used to take the user to advertisements for other apps that they might be interested in.

-### Further testing
-* Tested this website on laptop and mobile.
-* Tested this website on Google Chrome, Firefox and Safari browsers.
-* I've asked colleagues and friends to give feedback.
-* During testing I used "inspect" function on different OS, devices and browsers.

 ### Bugs